github-xiaogang/woodpecker/usage.md

 1. please ensure mac and app are in the same wifi.
 2. please ensure WoodPeckeriOS.framework was the latest version.
-3. iOS 14 has added a new permission for local network usage, please ensure your app has the permission.
-4. connect to mac client manually, long press your iOS app's screen with two fingers, you'll see the connection page, try search and connect to your mac client.
+3. connect to mac client manually, long press your iOS app's screen with two fingers, you'll see the connection page, try search and connect to your mac client.
-5. If it still doesn't work, <a href="/contact.html">click here</a>.
+4. If it still doesn't work, <a href="/contact.html">click here</a>.

 <br/>
 > **I often connect to other's mac.**